All the rest of them - well at least some of them

 How it all began

-In 1978 Jack Norwood, a deacon at Belle Vue Baptist Church in Southend was asked by the Baptist Men’s Society to head up a project making incubators.
-This was followed by a request for solar powered incubators and Jack went out to Zaire (now the Democratic Republic of Congo) for a year (1979-1980) to develop them.
-A teacher from Waterlooville, John Bennett became interested and from this partnership Tools with a Mission was borne.
+In 1978 Jack Norwood, a deacon at Belle Vue Baptist Church in Southend, was asked by the Baptist Men’s Movement (BMM) to head up a project making incubators.
+This was followed by a request for solar-powered incubators, and Jack went out to Zaire (now the Democratic Republic of Congo) for a year in 1981 to develop them.
+A teacher from Waterlooville named John Bennett became interested.
+It was from this partnership that Tools with a Mission was born.

-As John became involved he extended his interest as he discovered that tools were badly needed and soon involved pupils from his school collecting all kinds of agricultural tools.
+As John became involved, he discovered that tools were badly needed.
+He soon involved pupils from his school, collecting all kinds of agricultural tools.
 Under his supervision the pupils cleaned, renovated and painted the tools ready to go to Zaire.
-They organised a “sponsored event” to get the money with which to ship them, and that was the first Tools with a Mission shipment sent to David Stuckley, a missionary working in Zaire (now DR Congo).
+They organised a “sponsored event” to get the money with which to ship them, and that was the first Tools with a Mission shipment sent to Africa.

-This idea began to formulate in John’s mind, and he decided that there must be others in the same situation as David, trying to pass on skills to people who badly needed them, but with little in the way of actual tools.
-John suggested the idea to the Baptist Men’s Movement who adopted the idea and launched Tools With A Mission in 1984.
+This idea grew in John’s mind, and he decided that there must be others in the same situation trying to pass on skills to people who badly needed them, but with little in the way of actual tools.
+John suggested the idea to the Baptist Men’s Movement, who adopted the idea and launched Tools with a Mission in 1984.

 From garage to barn

-By this stage, the output had increased dramatically, due to the fact that all operations could now be carried out under the one roof.
-It was decided to register as a charity in 1999.
-TWAM quickly established itself as an interdenominational charity, gaining support from all the major denominations as well as many secular organisations.
-In spite of additional storage space being created by using two 20-foot containers and a Portakabin to accommodate the office staff, operational space quickly became a premium.
+Soon. the output had increased dramatically, due to the fact that all operations could now be carried out under one roof.
+It was decided to register TWAM as a charity in 2004, gaining support from all the major denominations as well as many secular organisations.
+In spite of additional storage space being created by using two 20-foot containers and a Portakabin to accommodate the office staff, operational space quickly became an issue once again.

 From barn to warehouse

-Just two years into the lease the owner offered TWAM the opportunity to purchase the property, which we were able to do for £270,000.
-Appeals raised over £185,000 and since then we have been able to make all the repayments on the bank loan.
-The mezzanine floor has again been extended to accommodate the haberdashery and book departments.
+Just two years into the lease, the owner offered TWAM the opportunity to purchase the property, which we were able to do for £270,000.
+Appeals raised over £185,000 with a bank loan covering the remainder.
+This was quickly paid off.